Tangsang2003/Automated-MCQ-Generation-using-T5/README.md

 *Also, try using Python 3.8 if newer version Python throws dependency errors while pip installing the packages.*

 ## Running with the virtual environment
-To avoid any conflicts with python packages from other projects, it is a good practice to create a virtual environment in which the packages will be installed.
+To avoid any conflicts with python packages from other projects, be sure to use a separate virtual environment.
+In case of any dependency errors, create a virtual environment using Python 3.8.

 ### 1: Creating virtual environment:
 For Windows: